Independence University IS ACCREDITED BY THE ACCREDITING COMMISSION OF CAREER SCHOOLS AND COLLEGES (ACCSC).

-Accreditation is the standard against which colleges and universities are evaluated for the quality of their education and operating practices.
-Choosing Independence University means choosing a school that’s held to high standards set by trusted, nationally recognized accrediting agencies.
-We keep up with the latest teaching methods, technology, and employment trends to provide you with an excellent education.
+Accreditation is the standard against which universities are evaluated for the quality of their education.
+Choosing Independence University means choosing an online program that’s held to high standards.

 Independence University is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.
+The ACCSC is an accrediting agency recognized by the U.S. Department of Education.

 2101 Wilson Boulevard, Suite 302

 The Bachelor of Science Completion in Nursing, Master of Science in Nursing Administration, and Master of Science in Nursing Education degree programs at Independence University are accredited by the Commission on Collegiate Nursing Education (CCNE).

 The Associate of Science degree in Respiratory Therapy is accredited by the Commission on Accreditation for Respiratory Care (CoARC) (www.coarc.com).
 The Associate of Science in Respiratory Therapy program has been placed on Probationary Accreditation as of November 2013.